Nexmo/server-sdk-specification/rfcs/proposed/RFC-2-server-sdk-ncco-builders.md

 ### Technical Specifications

-The NCCO builder MUST be instantiable.
-By providing distinct instantiations for each NCCO action, it becomes easier to provide specific feedback on each unique action for the developer.
+Each SDK MUST provide an NCCO Builder, which combines multiple actions into a singular NCCO collection, and NCCO Actions, which are individual actions that can be taken.
+The NCCO builder and NCCO actions MUST be instantiable.
+By providing distinct instantiations, it becomes easier to provide specific feedback on each unique action for the developer.
 For example, there may be multiple `type` parameters throughout the NCCO actions, but the specifications for `type` will be different for each unique NCCO action.
 The disaggregation and unique instantiation of each action as its own class allows for that fine attention to detail.

 ```ruby
 # Standalone NCCO with two actions